Photo Courtesy of World Chess Hall of Fame (St. Louis, MO)

 “If you build it, they will come.”
 You might remember the baseball themed Kevin Costner movie, Field of Dreams.
 Check out the movie site and maybe catch a ball game.

 Fenelon Place Elevator (Dubuque, IA)

 The world’s shortest, steepest, railroad.
 No need to walk to the top of this 189 ft hill when you can ride.
-Pretty view at the top and worth the $3. $1.50 for kids.
+Check out the beautiful view at the top and it’s worth the $3 for adults and $1.50 for kids.